tjjarvinen/HKQM.jl/docs/src/guide.md

 H = HamiltonOperator(V)
 ```

-Default mass is one electron mass and it can be customised with `m` keyword
+Default mass is one electron mass and it can be customized with `m` keyword

 ```@example guide
 H_2me = HamiltonOperator(V; m=2u"me_au")